LearnOnDemandSystems/docs/tms/tms-administrators/users/instructor-management/find-instructors-that-teach-specific-course.md

-# How can I find instructors that can teach a specific course?
+# How do I find instructors that can teach a specific course?

 > [!Alert] Please be aware that not all functionality covered in this article may be available to you.